The-Singularity-Research/EquivariantNNs/README.md

 $G_1 \times G_2$ where $G_1 \subset \mathbf{GL}(V)$ is a subgroups and likewise $G_2 \subset \mathbf{GL}(W)$.

 **Note**: The action of $\mathbf{GL}(V) \times \mathbf{GL}(W)$ is by $X \mapsto A^{-1}XB$, i.e. by base change on the two vector spaces $V$ and $W$.
-Also note, in Procesi's books, equivariant maps
+Also note, in Procesi's work, equivariant maps are often called "*intertrwiners*".

 ## SageMath
 [Link 1](https://doc.sagemath.org/html/en/reference/combinat/sage/combinat/tableau.html)